-St. Mark School strives to develop responsible, courteous, self-disciplined boys and girls whose pride in themselves, their parents, their school, and their community is reflected in their behavior.
+St. Mark School strives to develop responsible, courteous, self-disciplined students who exhibit pride in themselves, their parents, their school, and their community in their behavior.
 The development of such young people requires a consistent practice of thoughtful, responsible behavior during these formative years.
 Students are made aware that they are an integral part of the faith community and that their actions affect themselves as well as the entire community.
-The ultimate purpose is to develop true Christian character and a sense of responsibility; to establish an atmosphere conducive to academic excellence; and to protect the welfare of the individual, as well as the school community.
+The ultimate purpose is to develop true Christian character and a sense of responsibility, to establish an atmosphere conducive to academic excellence, and to protect the welfare of the individual and the school community.